symfony/symfony-docs/form/use_empty_data.rst

 .. tip::

-    In order to pass arguments to the ``BlogType`` constructor, you'll need to :ref:`register the form as a service <service-container-creating-service>` and :doc:`tag it </service_container/tags>` with ``form.type``.
+    In order to pass arguments to the ``BlogType`` constructor, you will need to :ref:`register the form as a service <service-container-creating-service>` and :doc:`tag it </service_container/tags>` with ``form.type``.
-    If you're using the
+    If you are using the
     :ref:`default services.yaml configuration <service-container-services-load-example>`,
     this is already done for you.